syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 ## Drop a grid row in the last position

-The `To` property of the `QueryRowDraggingEventArgs` denotes the current drop position of the dragged row, it returns the same index when you drop a row at last position or last but one.
+The `To` property of the `QueryRowDraggingEventArgs` denotes the current drop index of the dragged row, it returns the same index when you drop a row at last position or last but one.
 In order to track the row programmatically whether it is dropped at the last position, SfDataGrid provides the `Position` property which denotes the position of the RowDragView.

 Refer the following code example in which the `Position` property is used to determine whether the row is dropped in the last position.